Film society: Canada

 The beginnings of Canadian film education may be traced to the relatively late arrival of the film society movement.
-While the earliest film societies were formed in Paris in 1924 and in London the following year, it wasn't until 1935 that Donald Buchanan assembled a sufficient number of film enthusiasts to launch the National Film Society of Canada.
+While the earliest film societies were formed in Paris in 1924 and in London the following year, it was not until 1935 that Donald Buchanan assembled a sufficient number of film enthusiasts to launch the National Film Society of Canada.
 That organization, largely modelled on the British Film Institute, took as its mandate the establishment of a genuine film culture.
 Within a year, the society opened branches in Ottawa, Toronto, Montreal and Vancouver.
+The Vancouver Branch, founded in 1936, was particularly successful in the late 1930s; it presented its screenings in 35-millimetre prints at the commercial Stanley Theatre, and had more than 1,000 paid-up members.
+The Vancouver Branch was managed by O. C. Wilson (1936-39) and Oscar C. Burritt (1939-42).

 After a wartime hiatus, the Canadian film society movement enjoyed what may now be seen as its golden age.
+The Vancouver Branch of the National Film Society, for instance, reformed in 1946–47 and collaborated with the Film Survey Group of the Labor Arts Guild to present an ambitious program of more than sixty classic films to enthusiastic audiences.
+In 1950 it was renamed the Vancouver Film Society.

+In 1947, newly arrived from Vancouver, Dorothy and Oscar Burritt helped to found the Toronto Film Study Group, which in 1950 became the Toronto Film Society.

 The National Film Society, renamed the Canadian Film Institute in 1950, became a clearing house for a growing number of societies across Canada.
 It was soon a victim of its own success as the groups broke away in 1954 to form the Canadian Federation of Film Societies (CFSS).
 Spearheaded by Dorothy Burritt, CFFS member societies programmed ambitious retrospectives often accompanied by lengthy and erudite program notes.